figuerom16/fixi/README.md

 Because fixi is minimalistic the user is responsible for implementing many behaviors they want via events.
 We have already seen how to abort an existing request that is already in flight.

-The convention when you are adding fixi extension attributes is to use the `ext-fx` prefix, and to process the extension in the `fx:init` method.
-You may find it useful to use the `__fixi` property on the element to store values on
+A suggested convention when you are adding fixi extension attributes is to use the `ext-fx` prefix, and to process the extension in the `fx:init` method.
+You may find it useful to use the `__fixi` property on the element to store values necessary for the extension to work.

+Another suggested convention is keeping your fixi extensions in a single file called `ext-fixi.js` alongside your `fixi-<version>.js` file.

 Here are some examples of useful fixi extensions implemented using events.